FlavieVampouille/BDPA-Assign1-FVAMPOUILLE/README.md

-# A Variation of an Inverted Index
+# A variation of an inverted index

 ##### MSc in Data Sciences and Business Analytics
 ##### ESSEC Business School - Ecole Centrale Paris